-- 11. The project has a buildout date of 2002, and a termination date of 2005.
-This term is based on a ten year buildout and the recognition that a local Development Order, which is valid for three years, may be obtained in the tenth year. - 12.
+- 11. The project has a build out date of 2002, and a termination date of 2005.
+This term is based on a ten year build out and the recognition that a local Development Order, which is valid for three years, may be obtained in the tenth year. - 12.
 The developer and the Bayside Improvement District may not exercise any rights of condemnation to acquire land within the development commonly known as

-Spring Creek Village, E1 Dorado Acres, Estero Bay Shores, Mound Key Estates and Spring Creek Estates.
+Spring Creek Village, El Dorado Acres, Estero Bay Shores, Mound Key Estates and Spring Creek Estates.

 - 13. The Administrative Director of the Lee County Department of Community Development, or his/her designee, will be the local official responsible for assuring compliance with this Development Order. - 14.
-The project will not be subject to down-zoning, unit density reduction, intensity reduction or prohibition of development until 2005 as long as the Lee Plan amendment proposed in association with this DRI to upwardly adjust the 2010 Overlay allocations for Subdistricts 801 and 806 is adopted and effective.
+The project will not be subject to down-zoning, unit density reduction, intensity reduction or prohibition of development until 2005.
 If the County clearly demonstrates that substantial changes have occurred in the conditions underlying the approval of the Development Order through public hearings on an amendment to the zoning and/or this DRI Development Order then a down-zoning, unit density reduction, or prohibition of development may occur.
 These changes would include, but would not be limited to, such factors as a finding that the Development Order was based on substantially inaccurate information provided by the developer, or that the change is clearly established by local government to be essential to the public health, safety and welfare.